I love travelling by night bus in South America.

 But I do, I LOVE IT.
 With big fat dirty capital letters.
 Most people will give an array of horrid cramped experiences.
 And they're telling you the truth, it's a tough experience.
 But a wonderful one.
 Why do I love night bus travel in South America?
 It's the adventure.
 The intrigue.
 The...
 Open Road.
 I love taking the time to get to a destination... feeling the distance between one place and another.
 Yes there is potential for danger, for stolen possessions, for bus hijackings, for short overweight Bolivian men to try to serenade you.
-I even know a guy who had... well... the shits, but had to take that particular night bus, so he taped around the ankles of his jeans incase he sh*t himself en route.
+I even know a guy who had... well... a 'stomach bug', but had to take that particular night bus, so he taped around the ankles of his jeans incase he sh*t himself en route.
 Yes really.
 There's potential for just about anything on the night bus, including getting stuck sitting next to that guy.

 You have options of swish to ... not so swish.
 And I've taken all of them.
 The first time was in Peru, from Cuzco to Nazca and quite a nice experience.
 Then there was a not so nice experience in Bolivia, an awesome adventure on Route 40 in Patagonia, and even a 52 hour long bus ride from Ushuaia to Buenos Aires.
 I've even ditched the night bus and taken a long haul cramped mini-bus in the south of Colombia (and a milk truck in Ecuador, but that's another story), and many many a chicken bus.
 And I'd do them all again, just as they were.

 If you're travelling in South America for any length of time or between countries, chances are you'll be taking a night bus.
 So without further delay, here are my lessons for the road: